 There is a level of courage to do so and makes it easier to be the first to state your mistake rather than have someone else call you out.

 Follow the proverb, “By fighting you never get enough, but by yielding you get more than you expected.”

 Principle 4 – Begin in a friendly way

 No matter how upset or angry you are, always treat others with a level of kindness.
 Most people in the world respond better when they are approached with respect and kindness.

-At the end of the day, if you need something from someone whether it be their help or information, being kind from the start will help to influence people to want to help.
+If you need something from someone (help or information), being kind from the start will help most influence people to help.

 “A drop of honey catches more flies than a gallon of gall.” – Abraham Lincoln

 Principle 5 – Get the other person saying yes, yes immediately

 Emphasizing and emphasizing the thing you agree on when talking to someone is highly motivating.
 This helps to keep them saying ‘yes, yes’ rather than ‘no’ on the outset.